| Title: | Estimating Infection Rates from Serological Data |

 |

-object (a tibble::tbl_df
+a noise object (a tibble::tbl_df

-with extra attribute antigen_isos
+with extra attribute antigen_isos)

 Load a cross-sectional antibody survey data set

-load_pop_data(file_path, ...)
+load_pop_data(file_path, ...)load_pop_data(file_path, ...)

 file_path |